IdrisKulubi/learn-ai/README.md

 # Personalized Educational App

 Welcome to the **Learn AI** repository!
 This project aims to create an engaging and interactive learning platform where students can learn topics from their favorite characters or heroes.
-The app leverages AI, 3D avatars, and real-time interaction to provide a unique educational experience.
+The app leverages AI, 3D avatars, and real-time interaction to provide a unique educational experience

 ---